sqlmapproject/sqlmap/Usage.md

     --dns-domain=DNS..
 Domain name used for DNS exfiltration attack --second-order=S..
 Resulting page URL searched for second-order response

   Fingerprint:
     -f, --fingerprint   Perform an extensive DBMS version fingerprint

   Enumeration:
-    These options can be used to enumerate the back-end database management system i nformation, structure and data contained in the tables.
-Moreover you can run your ow n SQL statements
+    These options can be used to enumerate the back-end database management system information, structure and data contained in the tables.
+Moreover you can run your own SQL statements

     -a, --all           Retrieve everything
     -b, --banner        Retrieve DBMS banner